mixpeek/multimodal-tools/README.md

 A collection of simple, standalone Python scripts for working with **video, audio, image, and text** data — designed for developers exploring multimodal AI.

-These tools help you:
-- Segment transcripts by topic
-- Extract audio or thumbnails from videos
-- Generate embeddings from media
-- Search local content with natural language

 Each utility lives in its own folder with examples and a CLI-friendly interface.

 ---